Select Page

 How being curious makes you a better leader

-Curiosity—that’s desiring knowledge beyond what you know—is a state of mind that CEOs say is a necessary leadership ability.
+Curiosity—that’s desiring knowledge beyond what you know—is an important leadership skill.
 A deficit of curiosity and a surplus of conformity make it challenging to lead in today’s complicated world.
 It contributes to bias and lack of diversity, too.

 Curiosity delivers multiple personal and professional benefits that include improved performance, mental retention, and happiness.
 Being curious also improves social interactions and interpersonal relationships because it allows for “comfort with uncertainty, unconventional thinking, and a tendency to avoid judging, criticizing, or blaming other people.”